 Lifestyle isn't everything -- your genes matter, too.
 You still may need to take medicine to get your cholesterol back on track.
-But your daily habits do help. if you make just a few, small changes, you might be able to lower your dose and chance of side effects.
+But your daily habits do help. if you make just a few simple changes, you might be able to lower your medication dose and chance of side effects.

-Follow these tips to cut your cholesterol and get back on the road to good health.
+Follow these tips to cut your cholesterol and improve your health.

 Ban Trans Fats

-That’s why the FDA is taking steps to remove them from the food supply.
+That’s why the FDA has taken steps to remove artificial trans fat from the food supply.
 But small amounts of trans fat could still be in some products.
 So when you shop for food, check the Nutrition Facts labels and ingredients.
-If you see “partially hydrogenated oil” on the package.
-That’s just a fancy name for trans fat.
+If you see “partially hydrogenated oil” on the package, that’s just a fancy name for trans fat.